The Snowy Owl is one of the predators that can periodically

 come back to their natal ground or not.

 Snowy Owls Cyclic Presence

-As we mentioned, Snowy Owl nests have only been found in years
+As mentioned above, Snowy Owl nests have been found mostly in years

 of high lemming abundance, which in this case corresponds to 1993,